Hugh1996/Staffies4U-PP1/README.md

 - I confirmed the social media links work.

 - Friends and family confirmed the site color scheme and font style works well together.

+### Deployment

+The site was deployed using GitHub.
+To deploy, follow the below steps;

+- In the repository, click on 'Settings'.
+- Scroll down on the left hand side and select 'Pages'.
+- Here will you will find a link to the live webpage.
+View the live website here - [Staffy Haven](https://hugh1996.github.io/Staffies4U-PP1/).

+### Credits

+#### Content

+- The code used for social media links was taken from the Code Institute Love Running walkthrough project.

+- Text content for "About Staffies" section taken from sources [Wikipedia](https://www.wikipedia.org/) and [Staffie Rescue UK](https://www.staffierescue.co.uk/).

+#### Media

+- The main image and the image for the "About Staffies" section were both taken from [Pexels](https://www.pexels.com/).

+- Credit to my three family dogs and their backgrounds for the images and text content in the "Our Staffies" section.

+- Icons for social media links taken from [Font Awesome](https://fontawesome.com/).